neekhilsingh/doc-scanner-ocr/README.md

 python main.py --input sample_images/document.jpg --output scanned_output.jpg
 ```

-The program will process the image, correct the perspective if a suitable document boundary is found, and save the processed image.
+The program will:

+1. Load the input image.
+2. Detect the document boundary.
+3. Find the four document corners.
+4. Correct the perspective.
+5. Save the processed document.
+6. Enhance the image for OCR.
+7. Extract text using Tesseract.
-The extracted text is printed in the terminal.
+8. Print the extracted text in the terminal.

 ---